The Fluminense man hit home with minutes left, to rescue a point for a Brazil team that once more failed to impress in the Copa America

 It would be Jadson's last contribution in the match, as he was sacrificed by Mano Menezes at half time in favor of Elano and a stronger midfield.
 They struggled to rediscover their rhythm after the break, however, and scrappy fouls started to characterize a messy start to the second period.
 Paraguay was on top, and there was no surprise when it leveled.

 "Mano talked to me and explained he was taking me out because of the yellow card," Jadson said of being taken out.
 "There was a play right before the goal where I risked being sent-off.
 It was his option and I understand."

 Huge spaces could be found in the middle of the field, and the Guarani took full advantage as they streaked down the left.
 The excellent Estigarribia reached the byline and raked the ball across goal, and Santa Cruz was there to atone for his earlier miss by calmly slotting past Cesar.

 A spell of dominance for Gerardo Martino's team followed, but with 20 minutes to go Neymar spurned a glorious opportunity to take the lead.
 The Santos man found himself all alone against Villar, but like Pato before him tried to be too clever.
 The repercussions were almost instant.

-Menezes threw on young Lucas Moura in an effort to kick-start his lacklustre team, but there was no way through a resilient rival defence.
+Menezes threw on young Lucas Moura in an effort to kick-start his lackluster team, but there was no way through a resilient rival defense.
 With just minutes left on the clock, however, substitute Fred picked up Ganso's ball and drove in from the edge of the box, breaking the hearts of the Paraguay support and saving a point for Brazil.

-Brazil remain level with the Paraguayans on two points in Group B, and Venezuela or Ecuador could go top if either manages to record a win in Salta.
+Brazil remains level with the Paraguayans on two points in Group B, and Venezuela or Ecuador could go top if either manages to record a win in Salta.